Stained glass: Synagogues

-In addition to Christian churches, stained glass windows have been incorporated into Jewish temple architecture for centuries.
+In addition to Christian churches, stained-glass windows have been incorporated into Jewish temple architecture for centuries.
 Jewish communities in the United States saw this emergence in the mid-19th century, with such notable examples as the sanctuary depiction of the Ten Commandments in New York's Congregation Anshi Chesed.
-From the mid-20th century to the present, stained glass windows have been a ubiquitous feature of American synagogue architecture.
+From the mid-20th century to the present, stained-glass windows have been a ubiquitous feature of American synagogue architecture.
 Styles and themes for synagogue stained glass artwork are as diverse as their church counterparts.
-As with churches, synagogue stained glass windows are often dedicated by member families in exchange for major financial contributions to the institution.
+As with churches, synagogue stained-glass windows are often dedicated by member families in exchange for major financial contributions to the institution.

 Places of worship

 Mausolea

 Mausolea, whether for general community use or for private family use, may employ stained glass as a comforting entry for natural light, for memorialization, or for display of religious imagery.

 Houses

-Stained glass windows in houses were particularly popular in the Victorian era and many domestic examples survive.
+Stained glass windows in houses were particularly popular in the Victorian era and many domestic examples survive from this time.
 In their simplest form they typically depict birds and flowers in small panels, often surrounded with machine-made cathedral glass which, despite what the name suggests, is pale-coloured and textured.
-Some large homes have splendid examples of secular pictorial glass.
-Many small houses of the 19th and early 20th centuries have leadlight windows.
+Many houses of the 19th and early 20th centuries feature original leadlight windows, another popular form of window glass in domestic settings.